GroovinChip/direct_dialer/example/README.md

-# call_number_example
+# direct_dialer_example

-Demonstrates how to use the call_number plugin.
+Demonstrates how to use the direct_dialer plugin.

 ## Getting Started